Accessible Media Producers FAQs (para español)

 I have questions about the NIMAS specification.
 Where should I go?

-For assistance with technical questions about the specification, please contact Skip Stahl at the the National Center on Accessible Educational Materials.
-His email address is email@example.com.
+For assistance with technical questions about the specification, please contact Cynthia Curry at the National Center on Accessible Educational Materials.
+Her email address is ccurry[at]cast.org.

 What about issues of payment for work, timely delivery, and quality?

 As an AMP, any contractual relationship to perform work on behalf of an Authorized User is directly between you and the Authorized User.
 These relationships are outside the NIMAC, and the NIMAC itself is not involved in any way in these negotiations.